h5md/h5md/draft.rst

 ``version``
     An attribute that states the version of the H5MD specification that the file conforms to.
-It is an integer dataset of dimension \[2\], with the first element as the major version number ``1`` and the second element as the minor version number ``0``.
+It is an integer attribute of dimension \[2\], with the first element as the major version number ``1`` and the second element as the minor version number ``0``.